 Best Kids Backpacks

-I am a mama to 4 kids – this year I am sending kids to 3rd grade, 1st grade, and pre-k.
+I am a mama to 4 kids – this year I am sending kids to 4th grade, 2nd grade, kindergarten, and pre-k.
 I have gotten the kids so many different backpacks over the years, and feel like I have learned through trial and error what is the best and what is needed.

 There are a few things I look at when it comes to backpacks for kids.
 One of them is Size – For younger kids – a smaller size that is both big enough to be useful, while also being small enough for them to handle on their own is HUGE.

 I also ALWAYS look for at least one outside water bottle pocket.
 I feel like that is of HUGE importance for kids of all ages, and I basically won’t consider a backpack without it.
-I tend to think the backpacks that have those pockets with elastic on them tend to be the best.
+I tend to think the backpacks that have those pockets with elastic on them are the best.